WiproOpenSource/openbdre/README.md

 `git config --global http.proxy http://<proxy username>:<proxy password>@<your proxy server>:<proxy port>`

-Note: If your proxy uses Active Directory authentication then you need to add `DOMAIN\` before the username
+Note: If your proxy uses Active Directory authentication then you may have to add `DOMAIN\` before the username.

 To reset configured proxy use this:

 `git config --global --unset https.proxy`

 `git config --global --unset http.proxy`

 ### Test your git access: